 Israeli officials have previously hinted about covert campaigns against Iran without directly admitting involvement.

 Maybe this has nothing to do with Israel or the US.
 I can see why the Iranians would want to blame them.
-I can’t see why they would want to kill their own nuclear scientists just to give them a talking point about Israeli mischief.
+I can’t see why they would want to kill their own nuclear scientist just to give them a talking point about Israeli mischief.
 You would think they would want to hold on to their assets.
 The case for Iranian duplicity makes little sense, and the most obvious explanation of the car bomb-style assassinations suggests that they come from those who want to stop Iran from furthering its nuclear program.
 That’s the Occam’s razor argument here.

 I mean, we’re not talking about car accidents or other unfortunate events.
 We’re talking about remote-control car bombs, suicide attacks and drive-by shootings.
 There’s nothing subtle going on here, and the killings have all the hallmarks of covert operations.
 In fact, as much as the assassinations are presumed to have the intention of degrading Iranian nuclear capability, they may also be intended to kill the nuclear scientists in the most showy way possible, to deter other Iranian intellectuals from joining up on the nuclear program.

 Keep in mind that the Secretary of Defense confirmed on national television just a few days ago that Iran is not building a nuclear weapon.
-There’s no public, credible evidence to the contrary.
+There’s no credible evidence to the contrary.
 And yet, over the past couple years, there’s plenty of evidence to suggest that Western or Israeli interests are spying on Iran from above, designing cyberworms to disable their technologies and killing their scientists.

 Like Glenn Greenwald, I remember when Glenn “Instapundit” Reynolds suggested that the US should kill Iranian nuclear scientists, and how liberals unanimously condemned him for such a wild suggestion.
 Now someone is actually carrying out the assassinations.
 Where is the outrage?